AlvarBer/Persimmon/docs/src/evaluation.md

 colors to indicate types, consistent design, easy to navigate and shallow learning curve.

-The error handling and the resilience of the application was mentioned, as well as the simple installation process without the need for dependencies installation.
+The error handling and the resilience of the application were mentioned, as well as the simple installation process without the need for dependencies installation.